kumarchandan/100-days-of-deep-learning/day-6/readme.md

-Day 6 - Building Complex Models Using the Functional API
+# Day 6 - Building Complex Models Using the Functional API - Part 1